Snakemake¶

 Snakemake has been developed for and is most heavily used by the bioscience community, but there is nothing about the tool itself that cannot be easily expanded to any type of scientific workflow.
 If you'd like to see examples of how people are using Snakemake, see the Snakemake workflows GitHub repository.

-• Easy on SLURM (when Cluster execution is not used)
+- Easy on Slurm (when the Slurm executor plugin is not used)

 The Snakemake docs have an excellent tutorial that we won't reproduce here.
 We do however highly recommend that you work through the tutorial.
 Snakemake is a relatively complex tool with a lot of different capabilities; the tutorial will give you a helpful snapshot.